Updated: May 31

-5. Plumbing, handymen and all that building work.
+5. Plumbing, handymen, and all that building work.

-It’s really hard to get good handyman or a plumber when things go wrong in the apartment and need fixing leaking taps, You may require patience.
-Also what’s up with all the building works?
+It’s really hard to get a good handyman or a plumber when things go wrong in the apartment and need fixing leaking taps, You may require patience.
+Also, what’s up with all the building works?
 Just remember following the stagnant decades the entire city of Tbilisi is going through reconstruction and renovation hence the building works are taking place in every corner of the neighborhood, just ignore the best you can and hopefully the place you’ll choose to stay will be in a quieter spot.

 Above all, remember everything is part of the experience so enjoy, once you get the hang of things Tbilisi is actually a really cool place to be. 😉